nravic/py-amber_alert/README.md

 If you have any questions, you can send over an email or track me down on IRC, where I go by @nravic and usually trawl around #archlinux, #python, #emacs or #anime on freenode.

 ##LICENSE
-Protected under the MIT licence.
+Protected under the MIT license.
 In short, do what you will with my code; just don't be an ass about it.